 Cutting The Great Gatsby in 3D on Two Continents with Media Composer

-Spoiled for Choice
+Spoiled for choice

 “During post, this and a similar laptop system were used as workhorses to create deliveries and exports for other departments during the turnover period,” explains Jason Ballantine, ASE, who serves as president of the Australian Screen Editors guild.

-Jonathan Redmond admits that as “a relative newcomer to the Avid ecosystem” he was “blown away by the rock stability of the platform.
-It continued to perform extremely well even after we scaled up to more than a dozen seats spread across two continents.”
+All systems sourced media from a 42TB ISIS shared storage system using ISIS Client Manager for connection.
+Jonathan Redmond says he was impressed by the proven and trusted ISIS platform.
+“It continued to perform extremely well even after we scaled up to more than a dozen seats, spread across two continents.”

-Avid Evolves in Functionality and Power
+Avid evolves in functionality and power

-With Gatsby behind them Villa and Ballantine have moved on to other projects.Villa is cutting the time-travel thriller, Predestination, for the Spierig brothers, and Ballantine is co-editing Mad Max: Fury Road, the fourth in director George Miller’s Mad Max franchise.Once again, Avid Media Composer is their tool of choice.
+With Gatsby behind them, Villa and Ballantine have moved on to other projects.Villa is cutting the time-travel thriller, Predestination, for the Spierig brothers, and Ballantine is co-editing Mad Max: Fury Road, the fourth in director George Miller’s Mad Max franchise.Once again, Avid Media Composer is their tool of choice.

-“This is where Avid’s flexibility comes into its own.
-It can adapt to any source of material and has a choice of rock-stable storage solutions that can cater to any capacity requirement.
-Avid can interface with all the tools commonly used by other postproduction departments—sound, VFX, DI.And, depending on the type of production and type of system used, it can actually produce a finished, graded output at the end.”
+“Avid can adapt to any source of material and has a choice of rock-stable storage solutions that can cater to any capacity requirement.It can interface with all the tools commonly used by other postproduction departments—sound, VFX, DI.And, depending on the type of production and type of system used, it can actually produce a finished, graded output at the end.”

-“No matter what the requirement, Avid remains an industrially strong and ever-reliable editing system,” Ballantine says.
-“Avid is constantly evolving in functionality and power but does so behind the same user interface so the editor is always in familiar territory and can just get on with telling the story.”
+“Stability, flexibility, and familiarity are Avid’s greatest assets and the reasons Avid remains our tool of choice,” Ballantine explains.
+“No matter what the requirement, Avid remains an industrially strong and ever-reliable editing system.
+Avid is constantly evolving in functionality and power but does so behind the same user interface so the editor is always in familiar territory and can just get on with telling the story.”